 The optimization process is exactly the same: incorporate terms as you see fit but do so in a way that makes sense to your users and make sure you include sufficient multimedia resources.

-2019 is shaping up to be a year full of opportunity in SEO: keyword density in SEO is already seeing some major shifts with the TF-IDF formula quickly gaining popularity, and Google’s decision to focus on authority and quality content represent a unique set of challenges that will no doubt cause major ranking changes in the following months.
+This year is shaping up to be a year full of opportunity in SEO: keyword density in SEO is already seeing some major shifts with the TF-IDF formula quickly gaining popularity, and Google’s decision to focus on authority and quality content represent a unique set of challenges that will no doubt cause major ranking changes in the following months.

 I think TF-IDF optimized content will become part of a content relaunch strategy, that coupled with a few PBN backlinks, could earn companies and marketers some serious revenue as long as they carefully track how their revamped content behaves on their analytics dashboards.

 That’s all for now, thank you for reading, if you have any other questions about the TF-IDF formula, feel free to comment below.